Dr Andrea Harrington

 Her research is funded through the ARC and NHMRC and various industry projects.
 She has published her work in high-impact publications such as Nature Communications, Gastroenterology, Gut, Pain, Scientific Reports, JCI insights, Journal of Comparative Neuroscience and American Journal of Physiology.

-As the Head of the Central Pathways Projects in the Visceral Pain Group (VIPER) and based at the South Australian Health and Medical Research Institute (SAHMRI), she leads a research team of 1 post-doc and 2 Honours students.
+As the Head of the Central Pathways Projects in the Visceral Pain Unit, located within the South Australian Health and Medical Research Institute (SAHMRI), she leads a research team of 1 post-doc and students.
 There are PhD opportunities available.

 Education/Academic qualification